 - All agency personnel must be instructed not to report to work if they feel or recently felt feverish, have or recently had a cough, or have or recently had other COVID-19 symptoms (which include shortness of breath, chills, night sweats, sore throat, nausea, vomiting, diarrhea, tiredness, muscle or body aches, headaches, confusion, or loss of sense of taste/smell).

 - Transit agencies must provide personnel with information on COVID-19 testing locations: sccfreetest.org.

 - Agency personnel must be encouraged to get tested for COVID-19 at least once a month in accordance with County guidance.

 Public Transit: Signage

 In every passenger compartment of every transit vehicle and at each passenger pickup/drop-off location, signs must be posted prominently with the following instructions for passengers:

-- All passengers must wear face coverings while waiting for and riding public transit (except for very young children, people for whom face coverings are medically inadvisable, or for communication by or with people who are hearing impaired).
+- All passengers must wear face coverings while waiting for and riding public transit (except for people who are specifically exempted).